what is interaction design?

 design of assistive technology

-types of impairments: sensory, physical, and cogniftive
+types of impairments: sensory, physical, and cognitive

 other examples?